MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-expense.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-This topic provides information about expense reports integration in Project Operations [full expense deployment]../expense/expense-overview.md) using dual-write.
+This topic provides information about expense reports integration in Project Operations [full expense deployment](../expense/expense-overview.md) using dual-write.

 ## Expense categories

-In a full expense deployment, expense categories are created and maintained in Dynamics 365 Finance and Operations apps.
+In a full expense deployment, expense categories are created and maintained in Finance and Operations apps.
 To create a new expense category, complete the following steps:

-1. In Dynamics 365 Dataverse, create a **Transaction** category.
+1. In Microsoft Dataverse, create a **Transaction** category.
 Dual-write integration will synchronize this transaction category to Finance and Operations apps.
 For more information, see [Configure project categories](/dynamics365/project-operations/project-accounting/configure-project-categories) and [Project Operations setup and configuration data integration](resource-dual-write-setup-integration.md).
 As a result of this integration, the system creates four shared category records in Finance and Operations apps.
 2. In Finance, go to **Expense management** > **Setup** > **Shared categories** and select a shared category with an **Expense** transaction class.
-Set the parameter, **Can be used in Expense** to **True** and define the expense type to use.
+Set the **Can be used in Expense** parameter to **True** and define the expense type to use.
 3. Using this shared category record, create a new expense category by going to **Expense management** > **Setup** > **Expense categories** and selecting **New**.
 When the record is saved, dual-write uses the table map, **Project Operations integration project expense categories export entity (msdyn\_expensecategories)** to synchronize this record to Dataverse.

   ![Expense categories integration](./media/DW6ExpenseCategories.png)

-Expense categories in Finance and Operations apps are company-, or legal entity-specific.
+Expense categories in Finance and Operations apps are company- or legal entity-specific.
 There are separate, corresponding legal entity-specific records in Dataverse.
-When a project manager estimates expenses, they cant' select expense categories that were created for a project that is owned by a different company that the one that owns the project they are working on.
+When a project manager estimates expenses, they can’t select expense categories that were created for a project that is owned by a different company than the company that owns the project they are working on.

 ## Expense reports

 Expense reports are created and approved in Finance and Operations apps.
 For more information, see [Create and process expense reports in Dynamics 365 Project Operations](/learn/modules/create-process-expense-reports/).
 After the expense report is approved by the Project manager, it's posted to the general ledger.
 In Project Operations, project-related expense report lines are posted using special posting rules:

-  - Project related cost (including non-recoverable tax) is not immediately posted to project cost account in general ledger, but instead is posted to expense integration account.
+  - Project-related cost (including non-recoverable tax) is not immediately posted to project cost account in general ledger, but instead is posted to expense integration account.
 This account is configured in Project management and accounting \&gt; Setup \&gt; Project management and accounting parameters, Project Operations on Dynamics 365 Customer engagement tab.
-  - Dual-write synchronizes it to Dataverse using **Project Operations integration project expenses export entity (msdyn\_expenses)** table map.
+  - Dual-write synchronizes to Dataverse using **Project Operations integration project expenses export entity (msdyn\_expenses)** table map.
-  - Tax subledger, vendor subledger and other financial postings are recorded as applicable, at the time of expense report posting.
+  - Tax subledger, vendor subledger, and other financial postings are recorded as applicable at the time of expense report posting.

   ![Expense reports integration](./media/DW6ExpenseReports.png)